 For the purpose of this constitution, unless special provision to the contrary is made or the context requires otherwise:

 “AGM” means Annual General Meeting of the Institute.

+“Active Period” means the period in which the council sits between AGM’s with elected members and officers.

-“Bye-laws” means any bye-laws for the Institute agreed by the Council for the regulation of the Institute, which should be consistent with this constitution.
+“Bye-laws” means any bye-laws, policies, process and procedures whichthe Council agrees for the regulation of the Institute, which should be consistent with this constitution.

 “Charter” means the Original Charter of the CII granted on the 5th February 1912 and the Supplemental Charter granted to it on the 27th January 1987 as from time to time amended or added to.

-d) “CII” means The Chartered Insurance Institute.
+“CII” means The Chartered Insurance Institute.

-e) “Council" means the governing body of the Institute.
+“Council" means the governing body of the Institute.

+“Council member” means a member who sites on the local institute council.

+“Committee” means any committee and or sub-committee formed under the direction of the council.

-f) “Institute” or “Local Institute” means an independent insurance institute which has been established in any part of the United Kingdom, the Channel Islands or the Isle of Man by members of the CII and which has been approved by the Board of the CII.
+“Institute” or “Local Institute” means an independent insurance institute which has been established in any part of the United Kingdom, the Channel Islands or the Isle of Man by members of the CII and which has been approved by the Board of the CII.

-g) "Member" means a member of the Institute.
+"Member" means a member of the Institute.

-h) “Officers of the Institute” mean the President, Deputy President, Secretary and Treasurer of the Institute.
+“Officers of the Institute” mean the President, Deputy President, Secretary and Treasurer of the Institute.

+“The President” is a member of the council who been voted to the position of president at the AGM.

-i) “SGM” means Special General Meeting of the Institute.
+“SGM” means Special General Meeting of the Institute.

 In this constitution, unless the context otherwise requires, the singular shall include the plural and vice versa.